wp-plugins/contact-form-7-sms-addon/readme.txt

 2. SMS settings in detail

 == Changelog ==

+= 2.0.0 =
+* New version with Clockwork API compatibility.

 = 1.5.4 =
 * Adding link to sign up for an account if you don't already have one.